input-output-hk/catalyst-core/services/voting-node/development.md

 # Voting Node Service

-This service acts as a wrapper around a `jormungandr`, interacting with the Event DB to gather the necessary so that the node can join in the network.
+This service acts as a wrapper around a `jormungandr`, interacting with the Event DB to gather the necessary data so that the node can join in the network.

 # Running locally